NeuroTechX/ntx_slack_archive/eegdata.md

  >Thanks yrenard .
 I was asking for any number of channels, whatever is the highest mark so far.
 Thanks for the paper this helps.
 I know the Riemann methods seem to be the leading accuracy right now

+5/18/2017 8:37 AM

+ **alexandre.barachant** :

+ >octonomy yrenard I have a current version of the <#C588BQVH9|moabb> for 2 classes motor imagery (9 different dataset, 227 subjects).
+You get this kind of performances